Converting Grip Shift to Click Shift

 You can also search for videos for the installation of your specific shifters.

-Adjusting The Gears
+Adjusting the Gears

 In Conclusion